karlospn/how-to-push-a-container-image-into-acr-using-terraform/README.md

 This command queues a job in ACR that builds and pushes the image into the ACR.

-- However, what's the advantage of this scenario over the previous one?
+- **However, what's the advantage of this scenario over the previous one?**

 The ``null_resource`` is typically more complex to use and is often considered a last resort in Terraform workflows.
 In this case, the benefit of using it alongside the ``az acr build`` command is that it allows us to execute it on a machine that doesn't have Docker installed.
 This is because the ``az acr build`` command simply queues a build job within the ACR, eliminating the need to have Docker installed on your local machine.

 ![az-acr-build-command-example](https://raw.githubusercontent.com/karlospn/how-to-push-a-container-image-into-acr-using-terraform/main/docs/terraform-push-app-az-acr-build-command.png)

-Another advantage of using this scenario is that you don't need to enable the ACR admin user and password, addressing a common security concern.
+Another advantage of using this scenario is that you don't need to enable the admin user and password on the ACR, addressing a common security concern.
 To run the ``az acr build`` command, you need at least to have the ``Contributor`` role in Azure.

 This scenario, similar to the previous one, creates an Azure Web App that uses the image that has been pushed, allowing us to test it in a live environment.